shengzesnail/coarse_to_fine_DIOF/README.md

 ### Main reference:

-This program is originally implemented to perform motion-based object detection and motion estimation:
+This repository is provided for research purposes only.
+Any commercial use requires our consent.
+If you use the codes in your research work, please cite the following paper:

+      @article{cai2018dynamic,
- Cai, S., Huang, Y., Ye, B., & Xu, C. (2018).
-Dynamic illumination optical flow computing for sensing multiple mobile robots from a drone.
-IEEE Transactions on Systems, Man, and Cybernetics: Systems, 48(8), 1370-1382. (https://doi.org/10.1109/TSMC.2017.2709404)
+        title={Dynamic illumination optical flow computing for sensing multiple mobile robots from a drone}, author={Cai, Shengze and Huang, Yongbin and Ye, Bo and Xu, Chao}, journal={IEEE Transactions on Systems, Man, and Cybernetics: Systems}, volume={48},
+        number={8},
+        pages={1370--1382},
+        year={2018},
+        publisher={IEEE}
+      }

-#### However, in this project, we apply the DIOF method to extract motion field of fluid flow from partical images.
+This program is originally implemented to perform motion-based object detection. **However, in this project, we apply the DIOF method to extract motion field of fluid flow from partical images**.